shall0e/KeyBoxer/README.md

 They have stated in r/Magisk that they started out with 300x on release, and then another 500 later.
 For 1 person to scrape ALL of the data and collect the entire server of ALL of its keyboxes, it would take around 70 hours.

-Do not support services with VIP access to what should be open to all.
-Also most of the "strong" keyboxes the service gives out are Basic and Device level, not strong.

 So, if you want 800 of your own free, and most important, PERSONAL keyboxes for your android device.
 KeyBoxer is right for you.